England: Devon – 5 nights

 Devon and Cornwall occupy the south-west peninsula of England, an area defined by England’s remarkable maritime heritage.
 Devon, perhaps the lesser known of the two counties, nevertheless contains three great and ancient ports of which one, Dartmouth, forms the end of this route.

 Your journey takes you through some of the most beautiful and varied country in the British Isles.
 After a night in stylish Chagford, the walk goes straight to legendary Dartmoor: windswept downs of a lonely and unsurpassable beauty and the background to much literature, both romantic and mystical.
 Overnight in pretty Widecombe-in-the-Moor, then a breathtaking walk along the fringes of the moor to the upper reaches of the River Dart, where your journey back to the sea begins.
 Buckfast Abbey, Dartington Hall and the fine town of Totnes itself line themselves along this majestic waterway, winding down to the sea at the historic town of Dartmouth, from where many a buccaneer sailed and, more notably, the base from which the Pilgrim Fathers sailed in the Mayflower to colonise the New World.

 Staying in country inns and carefully chosen B&Bs, and with a variety of ways to shorten and ease the walking (including a steam train and a river steamer!), the walker will experience the best that England can offer, though should be ready to navigate intelligently as the paths are not always well signed.

-Walked by On Foot staff: Simon and Harriet
+Walked by On Foot staff: Simon, Harriet and Emma (and partially by Mary and Debbie)

 REVIEWS: For independent walker reviews of this route submitted to the Association of Independent Tour Operators visit AITO.com.